Why are Healing Arts practitioners not allowed to heal?

 Massage therapists can get away with talking about ‘healing touch’.
-But if they say that their healing touch healed anything specific, they are in big trouble.
+But if they say that their healing touch healed anything specific, they can be in trouble.
 It comes back to the definition of the word ‘healing’.

 - I move “Chi” energy which creates an internal state that facilitates healing on many levels

-- I help change cell memory from dis-ease to health and well-being
+- I help to change cell memory from dis-ease to health and well-being

 - I help create the state in the body which is ideal for self healing, namely deep relaxation